-At UK’s experimental arts-radio station Resonance104.4fm since 2004, Bradley has performed live-improv and composed graphic scores both solo and for live radio with the Resonance Radio Orchestra.
-Her weekly radio programmeSix Pillars, live broadcast on 104.4FM, is on Middle Eastern, North African arts and culture.
+On UK’s experimental arts-radio station Resonance104.4fm since 2004, Bradley has performed live-improvised music and composed graphic scores for both solo performer and for the Resonance Radio Orchestra, in live broadcast public performances (e.g. London Architecture Biennale, Gasworks, London, Southbank Centre).

-Designed to provoke active listening, Bradley’s work has exhibited in galleries such as Maraya Arts Centre (Sharjah), The Mine (Dubai), Tashkeel (Dubai) and in group shows at Strange Cargo Gallery (Folkestone), The Art of Nuisance exhibition for Sisters of Perpetual Resistance (London), Raven Row (London) and Prince’s Galleries (Shoreditch, London).
+Designed to provoke active listening, Bradley has exhibited sculptures, installations and text-based textile works about sound in galleries such as Maraya Arts Centre (Sharjah), The Mine (Dubai), Tashkeel (Dubai) and in group shows at Strange Cargo Gallery (Folkestone), The Art of Nuisance exhibition for Sisters of Perpetual Resistance (London), Raven Row (London) and Prince’s Galleries (Shoreditch, London).

-With an interest in materiality, Bradley has worked with electronics, sound objects and textiles to create works for solo and group shows to examine language, the act of memorising and human self-perception.
+With an interest in materiality, Bradley uses electronics, sound objects and textiles to create works for solo and group shows to examine language, the act of memorising and perception.
 Her work has appeared at Raven Row (London), Sight and Sound Festival (Folkestone) and The Mine (Dubai).

-As Sound-Art Duo Bradley-Weaver, with Chris Weaver, sculptural and installation works investigating materiality, architecture and history were featured in solo and group shows.
-Artist commissions included Al Serkal Avenue, Sharjah Government (Leffayeh Wildlife Centre), D3, Design District, Dubai, Art Dubai 2015 (performance and installation), Quoz Fest (Dubai) and the International Symposium of Electronica Art 2014 (Dubai, The pop up radio station Falgoosh Radio, (an arts-radio installation at Art Dubai 2013-2014) involved experiments in experimental radio, arts discussion and field recording and together they have broadcast in pop up radio stations at Middlesborough Institute for Modern Art for AV08, Frieze Art Fair 2006-2010 inclusive, at the Serpentine Gallery for Ririkrit Tirivanija’s solo show and a UBS weekend at Tate Modern for Resonance104.4FM.
+As sound-art duo Bradley-Weaver, sculptural and installation works investigating materiality, architecture and history featured in solo and group shows internationally.
+Artist commissions included Al Serkal Avenue, Sharjah Government (Leffayeh Wildlife Centre), D3, Design District, Dubai, Art Dubai 2015 (performance and installation), Quoz Fest (Dubai) and the International Symposium of Electronica Art 2014 (UAE), the pop-up radio station Falgoosh Radio, (an arts-radio installation at Art Dubai 2013 & 2014) an experimental platform for arts-discussion and field-recording.
+Together Bradley-Weaver have broadcast in pop-up radio stations at MIMA (Middlesborough Institute for Modern Art) for AV08, Frieze Art Fair 2006-2010 inclusive, at the Serpentine Gallery for Ririkrit Tirivanija’s solo show and a UBS weekend at Tate Modern for Resonance104.4FM.

-Bradley-Weaver’s work also employs live, experimental music performance, commissioned include Circular Landscapes at the Maraya Arts Centre, Al Qasba Theatre (Sharjah) and Al Serkal Avenue (Dubai), Sikka Art Fair (Dubai), The Mine (Dubai), Void Gallery for the European Capital City of Culture (Londonderry, N. Ireland), ReUse Kuwait and more.
+Bradley-Weaver’s live, experimental music performance, commissions include Circular Landscapes an evolving series of performances for the Maraya Arts Centre, Al Qasba Theatre (Sharjah) and Al Serkal Avenue (Dubai), Sikka Art Fair (Dubai), The Mine (Dubai), Void Gallery for the European Capital City of Culture (Londonderry, N. Ireland), ReUse Kuwait and more.

-The limited edition artist-vinyl record, Systems for a Score, was made during a live installation during their solo show at Tashkeel (Dubai) is online at The Vinyl Factory, UK.
-Together Bradley-Weaver also produced an experimental radio series for the Sharjah Art Foundation on radio history in the UAE, which featured on Clocktower Radio (New York) and in October 2018 on BBC Radio 4 Xtra (UK).
+Together Bradley-Weaver produced an experimental radio series for the Sharjah Art Foundation on radio history in the UAE, featured on Clocktower Radio (New York) and on BBC Radio 4 Xtra (UK).

-Bradley’s research has led to presenting as an artist, and as Bradley-Weaver, at academic conferences and arts symposiums: Animal Utterances (Bristol University), LOMA conference (London College of Communication), Suden Radio (Villa Romana, Florence), Beirut Arts Centre (Lebanon), Redbull Radio Basscamp Dubai, Haus der Kulturen der Welt (Berlin), The American University Dubai, Indus Valley School of Art and Architecture (Karachi), REuse Kuwait, Habib University, (Karachi) and New York University Abu Dhabi, Share Conference (across Belgrade, Beirut and Croatia).
+Bradley’s research has led to presenting at academic conferences and arts symposiums: Animal Utterances (Bristol University), LOMA conference, Points of Listening and guest lectures (London College of Communication), Suden Radio (Villa Romana, Florence), Beirut Arts Centre (Lebanon), Redbull Radio Basscamp Dubai, Haus der Kulturen der Welt (HKW, Berlin), The American University Dubai, Indus Valley School of Art and Architecture (Karachi), REuse Kuwait, Habib University, (Karachi) and New York University Abu Dhabi, Share Conference (in Belgrade, Beirut, Tunisia and Croatia).